Xomega-Net/Xomega.Docs/docs/generators/enums/cache-loaders.md

 </object>
 ```

-The generated class will extend the `LocalCacheLoader` base class from Xomega Framework, and you will need to make sure that the input parameters for the `read list` operation are set for the current context before the cache is loaded.
+The generated class will extend the `LocalCacheLoader` base class from Xomega Framework, and you will need to make sure that the input parameters for the `read enum` operation are set for the current context before the cache is loaded.

 You can either
 - manually subscribe to the changes of the input parameters, and then call the `SetParameters` method of the generated cache loader directly with the new values,